bahrus/be-hashing-out/README.md

 1. Gets the OuterHTML string of the element it adorns.
 2. Removes the "be-hashing-out=63c93d6c1dbef1929c0320ef1c4396cce1e0485ec743fe877b12e35a66b9f228" part out of the string.
 3. Calculates the digest.
-4. Verifies that the value was registered.
+4. Verifies that the value was registered, and the values match.
-5. Sets property oFetchFor.beHashingOut.isRegistered to true if the digests match, otherwise false.
+5. Sets property oFetchFor.beEnhanced.beHashingOut.isRegistered to true if the digests match, otherwise false.
 6. If false, emits a console error again.